Ethics and values

 Public policy and patient advocacy

-We aim to demonstrate that all our interactions with political stakeholders and patient advocacy groups are conducted appropriately and ethically
+We aim to demonstrate all our interactions with political stakeholders and patient advocacy groups are conducted appropriately and ethically

 Patient safety and reliable supply